scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 * **Avoid breaking binary compatibility** through careful design and evolution of your library interfaces
 * Communicate binary compatibility breakages clearly through **versioning**

-## MiMa - Check Binary Compatibility with Previous Library Versions
+## MiMa - Check binary compatibility with previous library versions

 The [Migration Manager for Scala](https://github.com/typesafehub/migration-manager) (MiMa) is a tool for diagnosing binary incompatibilities between different library versions.

-When run standalone in the command line, it will compare the .class files in the two provided JARs and report any binary incompatibilities found.
-Most library authors use the [SBT plugin](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin) to help spot binary incompatibility between library releases.
-(Follow the link for instructions on how to use it in your project)
+It works by comparing the class files of two provided JARs and report any binary incompatibilities found.

+By incorporating [MiMa SBT plugin](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin) into your SBT build, you can easily check whether you have accidentally introduced binary incompatible changes.
+Detailed instruction on how to use the SBT plugin can be found in the link.

+We strongly encourage every library author to incorporate MiMa into their library release workflow.

-## Designing for Evolution - without breaking binary compatibility
+## Evolving code without breaking binary compatibility

-TODO
+Binary compatibility breakages can often be avoided through careful use of certain Scala features as well as some techniques you can apply when modifying code.

+Some language features may break binary compatibility:

+* Default parameter values for methods or classes
+* Case classes
+* Default methods on traits (doesn't cause breakages since 2.12)

+Techniques you can use to avoid breaking binary compatibility:

+* Annotate public methods's return type explicitly
+* Mark methods as package private when you want to remove a method or modify its signature
+* Don't use inlining (for libraries)

+For brevity of this guide, detailed explanation and runnable code examples can be found in [Binary Compatibility Code Examples & Explanation](https://github.com/jatcwang/binary-compatibility-guide).

+Again, we recommend using MiMa to double check that you have not broken binary compatibility after making changes.

 ## Versioning Scheme - Communicate binary compatibility breakages

+### Recommmended Versioning Scheme
 We recommend using the following schemes to communicate binary and source compatibility to your users:

 * Any release with the same major version are **Binary Backwards Compatible** with each other